-I belong to the Jebel Sheshar tribal confederation, and more specifically I am of the Banu Amrane located in Djellal.
+I belong to the Jbel Sheshar tribal confederation, and more specifically I am of the Banu Amrane located in Djellal.

-The confederation of Jebel Sheshar, composed of Shawi populations, includes the douars Taberga, Aliennas, Oulja-Sheshar and Khanga Sidi Naji.
+The confederation of Jbel Sheshar, composed of Shawi populations, includes the douars Taberga, Aliennas, Oulja-Sheshar and Khanga Sidi Naji.

 The fractions of the douar which have been rebellious are those of the Wlad Amrane and Wlad Tifough (Aliennas), and those of Beni Imloul, Braja, and Oulja (Oulja-Sheshar).

-The Jebel Sheshar confederation made its submission to General Bedeau in 1845.
+The Jbel Sheshar confederation made its submission to General Bedeau in 1845.
 Its leader, Si Mohamed Tayeb bin Nacer bin Sidi Naji, marabout of Khanga Sidi Naji, who at that time had religious influence and political authority, dissuaded his fellow believers from resistance.
-However, at the time of the siege of Zaatcha in 1849, a marabout of the zawiya of Khiran (Aliennas) Si Abdelhafid preached jihad instead and appealed to the khouans of the Rahmaniyya order of which he was the moqaddem.
+However, at the time of the siege of Zaatcha in 1849, a marabout of the Khiran zawiya (Aliennas) Si Abdelhafid preached jihad instead and appealed to the khouans of the Rahmaniyya order of which he was the moqaddem.

-He gathered four to five thousand Shawis from the Jebel Sheshar confederation including those of Beni Bou Slimane and Ahmar Khaddou and walked to Biskra.
+He gathered four to five thousand Shawis from the Jbel Sheshar confederation including those of Beni Bu Sliman and Ahmar Khaddou and walked to Biskra.
 Beaten in Seriana at Wadi El Abiod by the commander Saint Germain, Si Abdelhafid fled to Tunisia.

 In 1850, the General Saint Arnaud traversed the confederation.
 His army went through the center of Khenshela and Babar, to Djellal and Khiran, to Oulja and Khanga Sidi Naji.